meydaee/music-downloader/README.md

 # About

+The download token has expired.
+So no more downloads.
+Will be updating soon.

 This is a music downloader application build on react

 <h3 align="center">The download is currently supported on desktop version only</h3>